1.8.1 Basics of Integration

 Integration helps us sum up areas, and volumes under curves.
 In simple terms, it helps us find areas and volumes for irregular shapes, defined by functions.
 Integration is the reverse process of differentiation.
 The notation for integration is displayed below,

-\int f(x)\ dxThe above reads as ‘The integral of f(x) with respect to x‘.
+f(x) dx\int f(x)\ dxThe above reads as ‘The integral of f(x)f(x) with respect to xx‘.
 This is known as an indefinite integral, since we have not defined any limits.
 Let’s define some limits,

 Example 1